-The first step in any investigation is to ask questions; your research will try to determine the answers.
 Do you have any relatives who might be able to supply additional material or stories related to the photo?
-Try to record their recollections in case you need to refer to them again later, by transcribing their memories or by using a tape or video recorder.
-Make sure you keep track of full contact information for anyone you interview.
-You will want to show them the photograph several times during the identification process in case some new information jogs their memory.
+See if they would be willing to be interviewed and try to record their recollections in case you need to refer to them again later, by transcribing their memories or recording them.
+Make sure you keep track of full contact information for anyone you interview and follow best interviewing practices.
+With luck you’ll find that your photos are indeed worth a thousand words!

 Here are some sample questions you can ask:

 - What do you know about the image?

 - How did it come to be in your possession?

 - Is it part of a larger collection?

 - Are there any stories associated with it?

 - Do you know why it was taken?

 - Do you know when it was taken?

 - Do you know any of the people in the picture?